Motorcycle touring videos are a great way to document and share your motorcycle adventures with friends and family or keep them as a keepsake.

 Record Longer Than You Need

 One of the most annoying things is when you get home to find you have an awesome shot – but it ends after four seconds, and you need seven seconds of footage!

 For this reason, I keep the camera rolling for ten seconds after I think the shot is captured.
 It only takes up a little space and can be deleted if not required.

 But it gives you leeway when you need longer clips, and you can use the leftover part for something (like a B-roll) if you don’t use it.

 So far in this post, you’ll see a recurring theme of quality over quantity.

 Imagine the shot you want, and make it happen.
 It’s tempting to set the camera down and start shooting.
 But the results will be far better if you take a few more minutes to refine each shot.
-You might have less footage – but it will be better quality.
+You might have less footage, but it will be of better quality.
 And that matters.